julianstefinovic/cat-diffusion-pytorch/README.md

 # cat-diffusion-pytorch
-A simple PyTorch routine for training a diffusion model (includes ChatGPT-generated code)
+A simple PyTorch routine for training a diffusion model (includes ChatGPT-generated code).
+In this project, the dataset consists of 64x64 resolution images of cat faces.
+The model uses approximately 3.5GB of VRAM during training and was trained over a few days.

 ----